Dynatrace/dynatrace-configuration-as-code/CONTRIBUTING.md

 For example, a Windows executable can be built with `GOOS=windows GOARCH=386 make build BINARY=monaco.exe`.

-## Testing the Dynatrace Monitoring as Code Tool
+## Testing the Dynatrace Configuration as Code Tool

 Run the unit tests for the whole module with `make test` in the root folder.